Bigalan09/NAPL/README.md

 Worra is arrow spelt backwards.

-Unless otherwise noted, the Worra source files are distributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, the Worra source files are distributed under the MIT license found in the LICENSE file.